Bolaven Plateau Motorbike Tour

 They serve some great lapp chicken at the Tad Lo Lodge and we had that for dinner.
 I made it a point to avoid the backpacker food joints in town.
 The Tad Lo Lodge is a perfect alternative and I was fortunate to come across it.

-The Best Cafe in Town
+The Bolaven Plateau’s Best Cafe

 My female friend had made a couple acquaintances whom she insisted that we visit on the way to Attapeu.
 This was a great idea and we stopped off there for a chat and some coffee.

 This small cafe is run by an Austrian ex pat and his lovely Thai wife.
-We enjoyed some coffee and I also bought some locally grown coffee beans, a grinder and coffee plunger from them.
+We enjoyed some local coffee and I also bought some locally grown coffee beans, a grinder and coffee plunger from them.
 This equipment would serve us well for the next several months.

 The reason I wanted to go to Attapeu was because I wanted to observe the Ho Chi Minh trail.
 Portions of the trail do still exist, although I was unable to find them due to some navigational oversights.

-As mentioned earlier, this portion of the Bolaven Plateau is nothing like it western counterpart that we had just visited.
+As mentioned earlier, this portion of the Bolaven Plateau is nothing like its western counterpart that we had just visited.
 It is very dusty, windy and overall a more arid landscape.